dkedar7/fast_dash/README.md

 ### Key features

-- Deploy an app just by adding a decorator
+  Duild and deploy a web app by adding a decorator only.
 - Components are inferred from function type hints.
 Allows using Dash components as type hints.
-- Use multiple input and output components simultaneously
+- Use multiple input and output components simultaneously.
-- Build fast, share and iterate
+- Build fast, share and iterate.

 ## Community